What’s Arctic Greenland Really Like? Ask a Local Gen Z-er

 Winter months are cold and dark; the sun sets as early as 2 p.m.
 The lack of sunlight means many people take vitamin D.

-Niklas enjoys skiing, snowboarding and snowmobiling, and in winter, the Northern Lights usually can be seen a few times each week.
+Niklas enjoys skiing, snowboarding and snowmobiling, and in winter, the northern lights usually can be seen a few times each week.
 Such an environment may be alien, or even unthinkable, to many of us, but as the bus pulls to our final stop, the Greenland National Museum, Niklas tells us if he goes away to university, he’ll be back.

 I want to live in Greenland.
 There’s a peace here.
 It is not that stressful.
 My family lives here, and we are close.